12 Celebrity Activists Making a Difference

-Because exposure and awareness are important for any cause, celebrity activists can be a powerful game-changer for social impact organizations.
-A celebrity’s fan base, social media following, and PR opportunities empower them to shed light on a problem and promote nonprofits that are making a difference.
+Celebrity activists can be a powerful game changer for social impact organizations.
+A celebrity’s fan base, social media following, and public relations opportunities empower them to highlight a problem and promote nonprofits making a difference.

-Whether they’ve started their own organizations or partner with existing ones, here are seven celebrity activists using their platform to fight for causes close to their heart.
+Whether they’ve started organizations or partnered with existing ones, here are 12 celebrity activists using their platforms to fight for causes close to their hearts.

 ORGANIZATION: BRING CHANGE 2 MIND

-The Close family knows firsthand the challenges faced by people living with mental illness.
-Close’s sister has been diagnosed with bipolar disorder and her nephew is living with schizoaffective disorder.
+The Close family knows firsthand the challenges people living with mental illness face.
+Close’s sister has bipolar disorder, and her nephew has schizoaffective disorder.

-Bring Change 2 Mind produces public service announcements and organizes social media campaigns to get people talking about their experiences with mental illness and end stigma and discrimination.
+Bring Change 2 Mind produces public service announcements and organizes social media campaigns to get people talking about their experiences with mental illness to end the stigma and discrimination.

-Stephen Curry is the golden boy of the NBA.
-Just when you thought he couldn’t top himself after winning the Most Valuable Player Award in 2015, he won again in 2016 by an unprecedented unanimous vote.
+Stephen Curry is one of the brightest stars of the NBA.
+Just when you thought he couldn’t top himself after winning the NBA Most Valuable Player Award in 2015, he won again in 2016 by an unprecedented unanimous vote.

 ORGANIZATION: THE MICHAEL J. FOX FOUNDATION FOR PARKINSON’S RESEARCH

-Since its inception, the foundation has funded more than $450 million in research on Parkinson’s Disease.
-Its work focuses on a wide range of things, including treatments focused on enzyme activity, a vaccine to slow the disease, and the creation of a single scale for measuring dyskinesia, the involuntary movements characterizing Parkinson’s most visible symptom.
+Since its inception, the foundation has funded more than $450 million in research on Parkinson’s disease.
+Its work focuses on a wide range of things, including treatments focused on enzyme activity, a vaccine to slow the disease, and a single scale for measuring dyskinesia, the involuntary movements characterizing Parkinson’s most visible symptom.

 ORGANIZATION: UNITED NATIONS REFUGEE AGENCY

-The experience moved her to contact the United Nations Refugee Agency (UNHCR) to get involved.
-In her first year with the organization, Jolie visited refugee camps in Sierra Leone and Tanzania, donated $1 million to aid Afghan refugees, and was named a UNHCR Goodwill Ambassador.
+The experience made her contact the United Nations Refugee Agency (UNHCR) to get involved.
+In her first year with the organization, Jolie visited refugee camps in Sierra Leone and Tanzania, donated $1 million to aid Afghan refugees, and became a UNHCR Goodwill Ambassador.

-Jolie has now been working with the agency for 15 years and has traveled on dozens of field missions.
-She currently serves as Special Envoy For Refugee Issues and continues to promote awareness and aid for displaced people worldwide.
+Jolie has been working with the agency for years and has traveled on dozens of field missions.
+She serves as Special Envoy for refugee issues and continues promoting awareness and aid for displaced people worldwide.

 ORGANIZATION: FARM AID